 You know what I love about the midsummer gooseberry harvest?
 All the gooseberries.
-You know what makes me crazy about the midsummer gooseberry harvest?
-Yup—all the gooseberries.

 Last summer, my cousin had a bumper crop of gooseberries.
 When she had first asked me about planting gooseberries, she had been a bit skeptical.
 But now, with her thriving Captivator gooseberry and luscious Hinnomaki Red gooseberry bushes going full speed ahead, she’s a gooseberry believer.